-Tip for Best Customer Service: If you can provide some form of telecommunication or video communication (something done over the phone) to interact with the local County Board of Elections in place of appearing in-person in front of the CBOE, then do so to limit the time and transportation issues that might arise from a voter having to appear in person before the Board.
-This is an offering that each county may decide to use during times in which voting is taking place.
+Tip for Best Customer Service: If you can provide some form of video telecommunication (something done over the phone or by other digital means) to interact with the local County Board of Elections in place of appearing in-person in front of the CBOE, then do so to limit the time and transportation issues that might arise from a voter having to appear in person before the Board.
+This is an offering that each county may decide to use during the times in which voting is taking place.

-A MILITARY VOTER WHO HAS REQUESTED AN ABSENTEE SHOWS UP TO VOTE IN-PERSON this verification, the voter should complete the SBE 32 Oath of Voter (SEE PAGE 34), and sign the E-poll Book once they have returned.
+A MILITARY VOTER WHO HAS REQUESTED AN ABSENTEE SHOWS UP TO VOTE IN-PERSON

+A Military Voter who shows up at the polling location and has their Mail-in Absentee Ballot can go to the Clerk's Office, cancel their ballot, and then return with an "Authorization to Vote" form (SEE PAGE 32).
+They can then cast a ballot at the polling location.
+If they do not have their ballot, the Election Officer should call the Clerk's Office to verify that have not returned a ballot.
+After this verification, the voter should complete the SBE 32 Oath of Voter (SEE PAGE 36) and sign the E-poll Book once they have returned.
 The reasoning behind this is that a military voter who completes a Federal Postcard Application (FPCA) is automatically issued a mail-in ballot for any election in the next 365 days.
 If they return from deployment or have switched bases, they may never have received the ballot mailed to them.
 Military individuals get special consideration because of these circumstances.